joffreyverd/notes/src/tech/git.md

 # write `s` instead on pick in the editor, except for the first one, then w/q
 # change or not the default new commit message which pop, then w/q
 git push --f

+# ------------- handle a pushed commit on the wrong remote branch
+git log # retrieve the commit id git reset --hard HEAD~1 # remove the last commit git checkout -b <goodBranch> # go to the right branch git reset --hard <commitId> # commit on the right branch git push
 ```